Alistair Moffat: BritainsDNA Controversy

-Moffat was the chief executive of the company BritainsDNA, which offered genetic analyses of the mitochondrial DNA and Y chromosomal DNA of customers who interested in their ancestry.
+Moffat was the chief executive of the company BritainsDNA, which offered genetic analyses of the mitochondrial DNA and Y chromosomal DNA of customers who were interested in their ancestry.
 Moffat's management and promotion of the company generated some controversy and criticism from some of the scientific community due to certain scientifically unfounded claims.

 On the BBC Today Programme, Moffat made some incorrect statements, including that 97% of men surnamed Cohen share a common genetic marker.
 Geneticists at University College London including David Balding and Mark G. Thomas criticised these claims as having no scientific basis and being little more than genetic astrology.
 Balding and Thomas wrote a series of emails to the chief scientist at BritainsDNA, encouraging him to retract these inaccuracies.
 This was met by a legal threat from Moffat at their use of the term "fraudulent".
 The content of these messages has been since published.
 Moffat's claims about the Cohen genetic marker were ultimately retracted by the chief scientist of BritainsDNA, and the BBC upheld a complaint about the programme.

 BritainsDNA was the trade name of one of several commercial companies that comprise The Moffat Partnership Limited, founded by Moffat and partners in 2012.
 The other Moffat companies providing genetic testing included ScotlandsDNA (the first), IrelandsDNA, CymruDNAWales and YorkshiresDNA.
 BritainsDNA ceased trading in 2017.